theNumberWorks/numberworks_website/reliability.md

 We investigated some fundamental properties of the MST's reliability.

-<i class='fa fa-file-text'></i> The manuscript is in preparation.
-Check back later for it.
+<i class='fa fa-file-text'></i> Nemecz, Z., Szűcs, T., Keresztes, A., & Krajcsi, A. (2025).
+Studying brain-behavior correlations and individual differences using the Mnemonic Similarity Task – a note of caution on reliability.
+Check back later for the manuscript.

+<i class='fa fa-file-code-o'></i> Find the analysis code and other related materials at [osf.io](https://osf.io/kbxut/?view_only=a1e6b0147e9940dc944d7a5831eaaa87).

 ## The example of the Approximate Number System acuity